About The Book

 I knew it didn’t have to be like this.
 I knew this because of how I had been raised to treat other humans, and how I had been trained to be a physician, and what I felt in my heart when I decided to follow my calling to medicine.
 The standards I held myself to every day.
 My own father, struggling with the distant coldness of the physician treating his prostate cancer and the aftereffects of a procedure, finally looked at me and yelled “No more goddamn doctors!”
 Why was this lack of complete caring still happening?
-Why were some patients still being hurt, in body and soul and mind, when they came in already hurting?
+Why were some patients still being hurt, in body and soul and mind, when they came in asking for help?

 Patients told me that going to the doctor was like traveling to a foreign country: you don’t speak the language and the rituals are strange, and many of the natives don’t want to help.
 Even if they were bilingual and could translate medical terms into a “lay” person’s language.
 Patients described saying to themselves “What a jerk!” after leaving a doctor’s office.
 Too many people (including friends and family) had the same kinds of stories.
 Even fellow physicians felt the same hellish isolation when they ended up on the other side of the white coat, at the mercy of colleagues who could start to look like strangers.